 In the Standard Model~(SM), the couplings between the gauge bosons and the three families of leptons are expected to be the same, known as lepton flavor universality~(LFU).
 Any observation of LFU violation indicates potential new physics (NP) effects beyond the SM.
-In recent years, several hints of lepton non-universal effects have been reported in the $B$ meson semileptonic decays via $b\to c\tau^+\nu_{\tau}$~\cite{BaBar:2012obs,LHCb:2015gmp,Belle:2015qfa} and $b\to s \ell^+\ell^-$~($\ell=e,\mu$)~\cite{LHCb:2013ghj,Belle:2016fev,CMS:2017rzx,ATLAS:2018gqc,LHCb:2024onj} transitions.
+In recent years, several hints of lepton non-universal effects have been reported in the $B$ meson semileptonic decays via $b\to c\tau^+\nu_{\tau}$~\cite{BaBar:2012obs,Belle:2015qfa,LHCb:2023zxo,LHCb:2023uiv,LHCb:2024jll} and $b\to s \ell^+\ell^-$~($\ell=e,\mu$)~\cite{LHCb:2013ghj,Belle:2016fev,CMS:2017rzx,ATLAS:2018gqc,LHCb:2024onj} transitions.
+While some of these violations disappear after further update measurements, some anomalies remain.
 Various theoretical scenarios involving two-Higgs-doublet models~\cite{Iguro:2022uzz,Blanke:2022pjy} and leptoquark models~\cite{Sakaki:2013bfa,Becirevic:2018afm}, as well as model independent investigations~\cite{Iguro:2024hyk}, suggest that the violations could be attributed to a scalar current in the weak interaction.
 Given the weak interaction in the SM is only contributed by vector and axial-vector currents, such a scalar current would be a clear sign of NP.
 While constrained in $B$ meson decays~\cite{Iguro:2024hyk,LHCb:2024onj}, its magnitude in charm decays remains virtually unexplored.
-References~\cite{Barranco:2013tba,Fajfer:2015ixa,Barranco:2016njc,Zhang:2018jtm} state that the scalar current could also cause a deviation from the SM in the $c\to s\ell^+\nu_\ell$ transition.
-The partial decay rates $\frac{d\Gamma}{dq^2}$ and forward-backward asymmetries $A_{\rm FB}(q^2)$ of the semileptonic~(SL) decays $\klnu$ are sensitive to the scalar current contributions in the $c\to s\ell^+\nu_\ell$ transition.
-Therefore, experimental studies of these decays are crucial to explore the parameter space of the scalar current, which may reveal unknown scalar boson contributions beyond the SM~\cite{Iguro:2022uzz,Blanke:2022pjy,Sakaki:2013bfa,Becirevic:2018afm}.
+References~\cite{Barranco:2013tba,Fajfer:2015ixa,Barranco:2016njc,Zhang:2018jtm,Bolognani:2024cmr} state that the scalar current could also cause a deviation from the SM in the $c\to s\ell^+\nu_\ell$ transition.
+The partial decay rates $\frac{d\Gamma}{dq^2}$ and the forward-backward asymmetries $A_{\rm FB}(q^2)$ of the semileptonic~(SL) decays $\klnu$ are sensitive to the scalar current contributions in the $c\to s\ell^+\nu_\ell$ transition.
+Therefore, experimental studies of these decays are important to explore the parameter space of the scalar current, which may reveal unknown scalar boson contributions beyond the SM~\cite{Iguro:2022uzz,Blanke:2022pjy,Sakaki:2013bfa,Becirevic:2018afm}.